Kaiteriteri vacation rentals

 Situated at the north end of New Zealand’s South Island, the Kaiteriteri region hugs the craggy coastline of Tasman Bay between Kahurangi and Abel Tasman national parks.
 The town of Kaiteriteri has been a popular holiday and recreational destination for New Zealanders since the 1920s, thanks to its golden-sand crescent-shaped beach lapped by crystal-clear waters and framed by granite cliffs.
 The area has long been an outdoor playground as it sits close to a large recreational reserve for water sports, hiking, and mountain biking.
 Visitors flock to the beach to kayak, try their hand at steering a waka — traditional Māori canoe — or whizz down the natural water slide at nearby Cleopatra’s Pool.

-When is the best time to stay in a vacation rental in Kaiteriteri?
+The best time to stay in a vacation rental in Kaiteriteri

 Like much of New Zealand, Kaiteriteri and the Tasman Bay area remain pretty humid all year.
 Temperatures peak in the summer months (December through February), a popular time to secure Kaiteriteri accommodations, and can drop below freezing in the winter (June through August).
 But that doesn’t put off visitors — you’ll still see paddleboarders in the bay in the winter.
 This is probably because the Tasman Bay area vies for the most sunshine in New Zealand, with more than 2,500 hours per year.
 In April, mountain bikers of all ages and skill levels descend on the town for the Big Bike Weekender, featuring enduro races.